-- 1. The purpose of the Readiness Preparation Proposal (R-PP) is to build and elaborate on the previous Readiness Plan Idea Note (R-PIN) or a country's relevant comparable work, to assist a country in laying out and organizing the steps needed to achieve 'Readiness' to undertake activities to reduce emissions from deforestation and forest degradation (REDD) in the specific country context.
-The R-PP should help a country to identify and put in place, over the medium term, core components of REDD readiness, namely: (i) an assessment of the situation with respect to deforestation, forest degradation, and relevant governance issues; (ii) a reference scenario (a scenario of forest cover change and greenhouse gas emissions over time); (iii) a new or refined strategy for REDD (a set of actions to reduce deforestation and/or forest degradation); and (iv) a monitoring system for measurable, reportable and verifiable (MRV) emission and removals of greenhouse gases, and other benefits and impacts over time - 2.
+- 1. The purpose of the Readiness Preparation Proposal (R-PP) is to build and elaborate on the previous Readiness Preparation Idea Note (R-PIN) or a country's relevant comparable work, to assist a country in laying out and organizing the steps needed to achieve 'Readiness' to undertake activities to reduce emissions from deforestation and forest degradation (REDD)3 in the specific country context.
+The R-PP should help a country to identify and put in place, over the medium term, core components of REDD readiness, namely: (i) an assessment of the situation with respect to deforestation, forest degradation, and relevant governance issues; (ii) a reference scenario (a scenario of forest cover change and greenhouse gas emissions over time); (iii) a new or refined strategy for REDD (a set of actions to reduce deforestation and/or forest degradation); (iv) a monitoring system for measurable, reportable and verifiable (MRV) emission and removals of greenhouse gases, and other benefits and impacts over time; and (v) national management arrangements for REDD. - 2.
 The R-PP provides a framework for a country to present the following: (i) an early diagnosis of its deforestation and forest degradation problems; (ii) preliminary ideas for addressing these issues and for establishing a reference scenario and designing a monitoring system; (iii) a plan for how to organize and consult on the core components of REDD readiness; and (iv) and a proposal for how to fund those efforts.
-The document is therefore a 'proposal' of actions envisaged to be undertaken and issues that a REDD country would address in order to become ready for implementing REDD, rather than an actionable plan, hence the replacement of the "R-Plan" designation with "R-PP." - 3.
-The FCPF expects the R-PP formulation phase to be a significant, inclusive, forward-looking and coordinated effort to consult relevant parties in the country about their ideas and concerns regarding REDD. - 4.
-The FCPF does not expect that the activities identified in the R-PP would actually occur at the R-PP stage, although countries may decide to begin pilot activities for which they have capacity and stakeholder support.
-Instead, the R-PP will generally consist of a summary of the current policy and governance context, what study and other preparatory activities would occur under each major R-PP component, how they would be undertaken in the Readiness Preparation phase when the analytical work contained in the R-PP is carried out, and then a ToR or work plan for each component.
+The document is therefore a 'proposal' of actions envisaged to be undertaken and issues that a REDD country would address in order to become ready for implementing REDD, rather than an actionable plan, hence the replacement of the "R-Plan" designation with "R-PP" in June 2009.

-REDD is understood as REDD plus, i.e., reducing emissions from deforestation and forest degradation, conservation, sustainable management of forests and enhancement of forest carbon stocks through afforestation, reforestation and restoration.
+3 REDD is understood as REDD plus, i.e., reducing emissions from deforestation and forest degradation, conservation, sustainable management of forests and enhancement of forest carbon stocks (e.g., through afforestation, reforestation and restoration).

-- 5. This process should produce a single proposal for REDD readiness in a country, integrating the variety of analytic and preparatory work and funding sources.
+- The FCPF expects the R-PP formulation phase to be a significant, inclusive, forward-3. looking and coordinated effort to consult relevant parties in the country about their ideas and concerns regarding REDD. - The FCPF does not expect that the activities identified in the R-PP would actually occur at the R-PP stage, although countries may decide to begin pilot activities for which they have capacity and stakeholder support.
+Instead, the R-PP will generally consist of a summary of the current policy and governance context, what study and other preparatory activities would occur under each major R-PP component, how they would be undertaken in the Readiness Preparation phase when the analytical work contained in the R-PP is carried out, and then ideally terms of reference (ToR) or work plan for each component. - 5.
+This process should produce a single proposal for REDD readiness in a country, integrating the variety of analytic and preparatory work and funding sources.
 The R-PP should also identify data, knowledge and capacity gaps and the means to fill them.
-The R-PP should clearly identify activities for which FCPF funding is requested, in the context of the broader R-PP activities and budget for a country, including requests to other donors. - 6.
-The R-PP final product is essentially an integrated document using the FCPF R-PP Template for Submission that summarizes how and in what timeframe a country would address each REDD Readiness component, and the companion ToR or work plans for the various components.
+The R-PP should clearly identify activities for which FCPF funding is requested, in the context of the broader R-PP activities and budget for a country, including requests to other donors. - The R-PP final product is essentially an integrated document using the FCPF R-PP Template for Submission that summarizes how and in what timeframe a country would address each REDD Readiness component, and the companion ToR or work plans for the various components.4